-The UK Parliamentary Elections in May 2010 was a major test of our procedures, as it produced a significant level of late interest in registration and postal voting.
-Immediately following that election, planning and preparation for encouraging registration for the Scottish Parliament Election was a major focus of our work.
-Although not held until 5 May 2011, preparation began in mid 2010.
+The Scottish Parliamentary Elections in May 2011 was a major test of our procedures, as it produced a significant level of late interest in registration and continuing increase in postal voting.
 The later added complication of a national referendum on the voting system for UK Parliamentary elections had to be reflected in planning.
 While the date and procedures for the Scottish Elections were known well in advance the referendum legislation was not in place until only a few weeks before Election Day.